What is the Warm Home Discount?

 To Qualify:

-• you or your partner were in receipt of a qualifying means-tested benefit or tax credit, as listed below, on the qualifying date
+- you or your partner were in receipt of a qualifying means-tested benefit, as listed below, on the qualifying date

 Core Group 2 recipients are identified:

-You must be a low-income household/in receipt of means-tested benefits and living in a property with high energy costs.
+You must be in receipt of a means-tested benefits and living in a property with high energy costs.

 Core 2 qualifying means tested benefits: